What is a tax loophole and how does it work?

 What is a tax loophole?

-A tax loophole is either a gap or a provision in line with tax law allowing individuals to reduce their overall tax liability.
-It’s often described as a form of tax avoidance, which is legal and defined by the IRS as “an action taken to lessen tax liability and maximize after-tax income.”
-This is distinct from tax evasion, which is illegal and defined by the IRS as “the failure to pay or a deliberate underpayment of taxes.”
+A tax loophole refers to a gap or provision in tax law that allows individuals to lower their overall tax liability.
+It’s considered a form of tax avoidance, which is completely legal.
+According to the IRS, tax avoidance is “an action taken to lessen tax liability and maximize after-tax income.”
+This is very different from tax evasion, which is illegal and defined by the IRS as “the failure to pay or a deliberate underpayment of taxes.”

 1. Backdoor Roth IRAs